Brewery Cleaning And Sanitation

 Cleaning detergents can contain several active ingredients, including oxidizing agents such as hydrogen peroxide, acids and bases (alkaline chemicals), surfactants that break down dirt and greasy residues, and chelating agents.
 Detergents also contain sequestrants (metal chelating agents), which are important when using hard water.
 Generally, increasing the concentration beyond recommended levels provides little additional benefit and is not cost effective.
 Cleaning detergent requirements vary according to the area and equipment to be cleaned.
 There are literally hundreds of detergent mixtures available that are specifically tailored to the needs of the brewery.

 Alkaline detergents are most effective in removing organic substances such as sugars (carbohydrates), fats, oils, and proteins encountered in beer brewing.
 The most commonly used detergents include alkaline-based detergents such as sodium hydroxide or potassium hydroxide.
 Other alkaline-based detergents can be used in a brewery.
 Where the relative amount of organic material is not heavy, mild alkalis such as sodium carbonate or trisodium phosphate find application.

 Of the cleaning agents, sodium hydroxide (NaOH), otherwise known as caustic soda, is widely used in breweries worldwide.
-Its effectiveness in dissolving proteinaceous soils and fatty oils by saphonification is virtually unsurpassed.
-This makes it a natural choice for cleaning sludge off the bottoms of boilers and for cleaning beer kegs.
+Its effectiveness in dissolving proteinaceous soils and fatty oils by saponification is virtually unsurpassed.
 Sodium hydroxide is an acutely excellent emulsifier too.
-It is unrivaled in its ability to dissolve protein and organic matter if used in conjunction with chlorine, surfactants, and chelating agents.
+It is often used at concentrations of 2 to 5 percent and temperatures of 70 to 90 degrees C (158–194°F).

 Click on the following topics for more information on brewery cleaning and sanitation.